ace-diff/ace-diff/README.md

 ### Features

-- Compatible with any Ace Editor mode
+- Compatible with any Ace Editor mode or theme
 - Accommodates realtime changes to one or both editors
 - Readonly option for left/right editors
 - full control over all CSS/IDs for styling.
 This includes styling the actual diffs and the SVG gutter lines.